lilyxmeng/LilyxMeng/README.md

 ### Hi, I'm Lily! 👋

 <p>I'm an 11th grade student attending high school at Harbord Collegiate Institute in Toronto, Ontario.
 I'm planning on studying computer science in university 👩‍💻 I'm currently learning web development and creating some side projects.
-My most recent one I'm working on is <a href="https://lilyxmeng.github.io/itzketches/">ITZKETCHES</a>.
+My most recent one I'm working on is <a href="https://lilyxmeng.github.io/itzketches/">ITZKETCHES</a> (btw, the contact page doesn't work).
 For more information, check out the repository <a href="https://github.com/LilyxMeng/itzketches">here</a>!
 I'm also  planning on creating a portfolio website which doesn't have much information on it right now.</p>

 <p>I'm looking to actively participate in hackathons!
 I'ld love to collaborate on projects, learn more about computer science in general and expand my network!</p>